How SMEs Can Benefit From the Gig Economy - Fleximize

 Gathering inspiration from the gig

 At Cause4, we like to draw in innovative ideas from other industries that can be reworked for our purposes.
 To do that, we need to be connected to the wider world.
-Working with people that also engage with other businesses helps revitalize our ideas.
+Working with people who also engage with other businesses helps revitalise our ideas.
 It can open our eyes to the inventiveness of other industries and can also warn us of cautionary tales.
 A gig worker who spends a few days with our company brings with them a wealth of current knowledge learned on other jobs.

 Gig economy workers run their own businesses

 Getting gigs is like job-hunting on a smaller scale, and the best gigging professionals do their research, find leads, sign up with agencies, email former employers, send CVs to HR departments and pitch themselves and their skills.
-We can help them by recognizing that they need to be profitable and have a level of security.
-Figuring out the best way of working together is vital, whether that’s through a contract with certain hours, or a project with pre-agreed deliverables.
+We can help them by recognising that they need to be profitable and have a level of security.
+Figuring out the best way of working together is vital, whether that’s through a contract with certain hours or a project with pre-agreed deliverables.

-Technology has revolutionized freelance employment opportunities, enabling people to explore and experiment with different working models both as individuals and as businesses.
+Technology has revolutionised freelance employment opportunities, enabling people to explore and experiment with different working models both as individuals and as businesses.
 As an SME or startup, we can benefit from this fluid workforce, keeping costs at a manageable level while engaging with some of our most imaginative, well-connected individuals.

 About the Author